 Tuesday has once again been our best day for social bowls, averaging about 44 players every week.
+The jackpot went off on the 12th December which was won by Jo Irwin, John O'Loughlin, Brian Godfrey and John Sullivan.
 Wednesday club selected has been moved back to a 1:00pm start, following a lack of numbers at 9:30am.
 The last two weeks we have had some good numbers and hopefully we can get some more to play.
 We've been averaging around four rinks on Friday nights, with numbers not the same as they were this time last year.
 Saturday has dropped off in December, but that's due to a lot of championships on.
 We had one Saturday where it was called off due to extreme heat.